-To overcome this problem, Ebara International Corp and PCB have jointly developed a new generation of ICP ® accelerometer which is resistant to excitation of it’s natural frequency.
+To overcome this problem, Cryodynamics and PCB have jointly developed a new generation of ICP accelerometer that is resistant to excitation of its natural frequency.
 This was done by decreasing the overall sensitivity of the accelerometer as well as adding an internal filter between the accelerometer crystal and its internal amplifier circuit.
 The result of this design is accurate, stable vibration measurements at all possible running conditions.

-Previously, EIC has supplied its customers with eddy current probes as the sensors used to monitor rotational speed of all Hydraulic Liquid Expanders.
+Previously, Cryodynamics supplied its customers with eddy current probes as the sensors used to monitor rotational speed of all hydraulic liquid expanders.
 These probes operate by generating a magnetic field through an active coil in the probe tip, which in turn causes an eddy current and induced magnetic field in the probe target.
 As the gap between the probe tip and target changes, the impedance of the active circuit also changes, which can then be measured and used to determine the distance between the two objects.
 This active sensor is good for both static measurements and dynamic changes in distance.

 When used to measure rotational speed, a cylindrical target with a specified number of notches is mounted to the rotating shaft.
 As each notch passes the probe, a change in impedance is measured.
 The frequency of these changes is directly proportional to the rotational speed of the shaft and the number of notches used.

-The frequency of problems arising from different sites due to instrumentation failures prompted the investigation into new technologies for measuring rotational speed.
+The frequency of problems arising from different sites because of instrumentation failures prompted the investigation into new technologies for measuring rotational speed.

-The theory behind these magnetic sensors precludes them from being used as static position monitors since they require changes in the relative gap between sensor and target in order to produce a signal.
+The theory behind these magnetic sensors precludes them from being used as static position monitors since they require changes in the relative gap between sensor and target to produce a signal.
 However, the alternating current pulse generated is much easier to measure and is much less susceptible to outside interference.
 The measurement gap for the magnetic probes is also much larger than that of the eddy current probes.
-The variable reluctance sensors can operate with a gap up to 0.100” depending on the speed measured, compared to the eddy current’s 0.050”, making the installation requirements much less painstaking.
-Since the application of speed sensor does not require the probes to be used for static measurements, and due to the benefits of improved signal integrity inherent to these passive devices, the variable reluctance proximity sensors were chosen for further investigation and testing in simulated field conditions.
+The variable reluctance sensors can operate with a gap up to 0.100 inch, depending on the speed measured, compared to the eddy current’s 0.050 inch, making the installation requirements much less painstaking.
+Since the application of a speed sensor does not require the probes to be used for static measurements, and becasue of the benefits of improved signal integrity inherent in these passive devices, the variable reluctance proximity sensors were chosen for further investigation and testing in simulated field conditions.